 1983.
 The top edge swirled high above him, teasing Kapil Dev as he chased after it.
-Head craning up, legs pumping and arms reaching for a catch that would crown Indian cricket folklore.
-It took 28 years to summon an instance that could match its impact.
-An India captain was at the epicenter again, twirling his bat as casually after he had creamed a six to win the Word Cup.
+Head craning up, legs pumping and arms reaching for a catch that would become a lodestone in Indian cricket folklore.
+It took 28 years to summon another moment that could match its impact.
+An India captain was at the epicentre again, twirling his bat casually after he creamed a six to win the Word Cup.

 For 22 of those years, Indian cricket had turned to one man for… everything.
-Sachin Tendulkar would have known this was the last chance he would have to claim the one title he craved, especially after the sting of 2007 when India were booted out after the first round.
-"That [winning the World Cup at the Wankhede Stadium] was my dream after we lost in 2007.
-I said, the next World Cup is in Mumbai and this is where I would want the trophy," Tendulkar had said.
-He had racked up international century numbers 98 and 99 but neither of them had been in a winning cause.
+Sachin Tendulkar would have known this was the last chance he would have to claim the one title he craved, especially after the sting of 2007, when India were booted out after the first round.
+"The next World Cup [final] is in Mumbai and this is where I would want the trophy," Tendulkar had said.
+He had racked up international century numbers 98 and 99 but neither was in a winning cause.
 He might have braced for heartbreak after being dismissed for 18.
 But by the end of the night, he was hoisted on the shoulders of his team-mates, whirling the national flag above his head.
 Finally, he was a World Cup champion.